hendrism/lazy-god-world-peace-simulator/docs/README.md

 - event_schema.json
 - gamestate_schema.json

-Validation tip:
+Validation tips:
+- Install the project requirements (`pip install -r backend/requirements.txt`) and run the automated contract tests with `pytest`.
-- Use ajv or python-jsonschema to validate example payloads from the running API.
+- Use `jsonschema` (already bundled in the requirements) to validate payloads captured from the CLI or API against these definitions.